stephenberry/glaze/docs/rpc/repe-jsonrpc-conversion.md

 - REPE message body must be in JSON format for conversion to JSON-RPC requests
 - REPE message body should be in JSON or UTF8 format for conversion to JSON-RPC responses
 - The query field in REPE requests is treated as the method name (leading slash is optional)
+- JSON-RPC requests must carry `jsonrpc` and `method`; see the request conversion section above

 ### Bridging Protocols Example